Root Canal Therapy in Sterling Heights, MI

 Frequently Asked Questions

-During the consultation, Dr. Johnson will examine your oral health and create a customized treatment plan that will include a more accurate time frame.
+During the consultation, Dr. Ahmed will examine your oral health and create a customized treatment plan that will include a more accurate time frame.

 If your pain persists longer than a week, contact our office so we can investigate your pain and ensure the infection didn’t come back.